FowlerLab/mavedb-convert/README.md

 # mavedbconvert
 A command line tool for converting Multiplex Assay of Variant Effect datasets into a MaveDB-ready format.

+## Important note
+This tool may generate input files that are invalid under the forthcoming MAVE-HGVS format, and therefore will not be suitable for upload to MaveDB.

+In particular, variants should be in sorted order and variant strings containing ambiguous symbols such as "?"
+"N" or "Xaa" will not be accepted.

 # Installation
 Download the mavedbconvert source and navigate to that directory.
 We recommend creating a [virtual environment](https://docs.python.org/3/library/venv.html) before proceeding with the installation.